blutui/dev.blutui.com/src/pages/guides/use-tailwind-css-in-a-project.md

 {% /step %}

 {% step title="Setting up the source directory" position="3" %}
-Create a `source` folder at the root of your project, so you have `source`, `public`, and `views` folders.
+Create a `src` folder at the root of your project, so you have `src`, `public`, and `views` folders.
 This structure allows TailwindCSS to only compile the classes you're using.
-Inside the `source` folder, create a `css` sub-folder and then add a `style.css` file within it.
-Add the following directives in the `style.css` file:
+Inside the `src` folder, create a `styles` sub-folder and then add a `main.css` file within it.
+Add the following directives in the `main.css` file:

 ```css
 @tailwind base;